AlexanderKochish/rn-movie/README.md

 ### 📱 Frontend & Navigation

--React Native (Expo): Develop a cross-platform app using a modern functional approach.
+- React Native (Expo): Develop a cross-platform app using a modern functional approach.
--Expo Router: Implementation of navigation between screens (navigation stack) via the file system.
+- Expo Router: Implementation of navigation between screens (navigation stack) via the file system.
--Responsive UI: The interface displays correctly on devices with different screen sizes.
+- Responsive UI: The interface displays correctly on devices with different screen sizes.

 ### 🎨 User Interface (UI/UX)

--Dynamic theming: Implemented support for light and dark themes with the ability to switch on the fly.
+- Dynamic theming: Implemented support for light and dark themes with the ability to switch on the fly.
 Using context (React Context) to distribute the theme throughout the application.
--Custom Components: Building an interface with reusable and styled components.
+- Custom Components: Building an interface with reusable and styled components.
 Using: [React Native Paper]('https://callstack.github.io/react-native-paper/')

 ### 🔐 Authentication and Backend-as-a-Service (BaaS)

--**[Supabase]('https://supabase.com/')**: A complete implementation of a user data authentication and storage system. -**[OAuth 2.0]('https://oauth.net/2/')**: Integrate authorization through third-party providers (Google, GitHub, Facebook), providing users with fast and secure login.
+- **[Supabase]('https://supabase.com/')**: A complete implementation of a user data authentication and storage system. -**[OAuth 2.0]('https://oauth.net/2/')**: Integrate authorization through third-party providers (Google, GitHub, Facebook), providing users with fast and secure login.
--Profile Management: Functionality for changing profile data, as well as deleting it completely (including associated data in the database), demonstrating an understanding of the user lifecycle.
+- Profile Management: Functionality for changing profile data, as well as deleting it completely (including associated data in the database), demonstrating an understanding of the user lifecycle.

 ### 📡 Working with external APIs

--**[The Movie Database (TMDB) API]('https://www.themoviedb.org/')**: Integration with a major external API for up-to-date information on movies, cast, trailers (via YouTube), and images.
+- **[The Movie Database (TMDB) API]('https://www.themoviedb.org/')**: Integration with a major external API for up-to-date information on movies, cast, trailers (via YouTube), and images.
--Query Optimization: Using caching, loading state handling, and error handling to ensure a smooth user experience with - **[Tanstack React Query]('https://tanstack.com/query/latest')**
+- Query Optimization: Using caching, loading state handling, and error handling to ensure a smooth user experience with - **[Tanstack React Query]('https://tanstack.com/query/latest')**
--Search by Title: Implementation of full-text search across the movie database via the integrated TMDB API.
+- Search by Title: Implementation of full-text search across the movie database via the integrated TMDB API.
 Search operates in real time with query debouncing to reduce API load and improve interface responsiveness.
--Advanced Genre Filtering: Users can filter and discover new movies by selecting the genres they're interested in.
+- Advanced Genre Filtering: Users can filter and discover new movies by selecting the genres they're interested in.
 Integration with TMDB provides an up-to-date list of genres.
--Search State Management: Efficient state management for managing search queries, results, and selected filters to ensure application predictability and performance.
+- Search State Management: Efficient state management for managing search queries, results, and selected filters to ensure application predictability and performance.

 ### 💾 Client-server interaction logic

--CRUD operations: The application fully works with data:
+- CRUD operations: The application fully works with data:
--Create: Add comments to movies, add movies to Favorites.
+- Create: Add comments to movies, add movies to Favorites.
--Read: Gets and displays movie lists, comments, ratings, user profile.
+- Read: Gets and displays movie lists, comments, ratings, user profile.
--Update: Edit your profile, update your movie rating, and comment on it.
+- Update: Edit your profile, update your movie rating, and comment on it.
--Delete: Delete comments, delete movies from Favorites, delete account.
+- Delete: Delete comments, delete movies from Favorites, delete account.
--Supabase Database: Designing and working with a relational database (PostgreSQL) for storing user profiles, favorites, comments, and ratings.
+- Supabase Database: Designing and working with a relational database (PostgreSQL) for storing user profiles, favorites, comments, and ratings.

 ### 🔔 Notification and communication system

--[Push Notifications (Expo Notifications)]('https://docs.expo.dev/push-notifications/push-notifications-setup/'): Implementing a push notification subscription system for new movie releases using the Expo Push Notifications service and (FCM).
+- [Push Notifications (Expo Notifications)]('https://docs.expo.dev/push-notifications/push-notifications-setup/'): Implementing a push notification subscription system for new movie releases using the Expo Push Notifications service and (FCM).

--Email Newsletters with [Resend]('https://resend.com/docs/send-with-nextjs'): Integrating a subscription system for email updates about new movie releases.
+- Email Newsletters with [Resend]('https://resend.com/docs/send-with-nextjs'): Integrating a subscription system for email updates about new movie releases.

--[Supabase Edge Functions]('https://supabase.com/docs/guides/functions'): Critical business logic (event handling, working with external APIs for sending emails and push notifications) is moved to the server using Supabase Edge Functions written in JavaScript/TypeScript.
+- [Supabase Edge Functions]('https://supabase.com/docs/guides/functions'): Critical business logic (event handling, working with external APIs for sending emails and push notifications) is moved to the server using Supabase Edge Functions written in JavaScript/TypeScript.
 This demonstrates an understanding of serverless architecture and secure handling of secrets (API keys).

--[RPC (Remote Procedure Calls)]('https://supabase.com/docs/reference/javascript/rpc'): Using Supabase's RPC mechanism to call custom functions on the database side.
+- [RPC (Remote Procedure Calls)]('https://supabase.com/docs/reference/javascript/rpc'): Using Supabase's RPC mechanism to call custom functions on the database side.
 This demonstrates the ability to work not only with direct table queries but also with complex server-side logic encapsulated in the database.

 ---

 ## What does this project demonstrate?

--This application is not just a tutorial, but a comprehensive project that demonstrates my ability to:
+- This application is not just a tutorial, but a comprehensive project that demonstrates my ability to:

--Integrate various services and APIs into a single ecosystem (TMDB, Supabase, OAuth providers, Expo Notifications, Email services).
+- Integrate various services and APIs into a single ecosystem (TMDB, Supabase, OAuth providers, Expo Notifications, Email services).

--Develop an architecture for data and application state, including separating client and server logic.
+- Develop an architecture for data and application state, including separating client and server logic.

--Create an intuitive and responsive UI based on best practices.
+- Create an intuitive and responsive UI based on best practices.

--Implement a full authorization cycle and work with user data.
+- Implement a full authorization cycle and work with user data.

--Work with server logic without a dedicated backend: Using Supabase Edge Functions and RPC to create a fully functional backend, a modern and in-demand approach.
+- Work with server logic without a dedicated backend: Using Supabase Edge Functions and RPC to create a fully functional backend, a modern and in-demand approach.

--Implement complex user interaction features, such as a subscription and notification system (push/email).
+- Implement complex user interaction features, such as a subscription and notification system (push/email).

--Optimize API interactions: Use techniques to reduce the number of requests (e.g. debouncing for searches) and efficient data caching.
+- Optimize API interactions: Use techniques to reduce the number of requests (e.g. debouncing for searches) and efficient data caching.

--Write clean, maintainable, and structured code across the entire project stack.
+- Write clean, maintainable, and structured code across the entire project stack.